3d2faebf4bca96cacf2aa10dc002bf42/Twitch-Token-Login-Extension/ReadMe.md

 # Twitch Token Login Extension

 A modern, minimalistic Chrome extension for logging into Twitch using your authentication token.
-Secure, fast, and private—built for users who need quick token-based access to Twitch without entering their credentials.
+Secure, fast, and private — built for users who need quick token-based access to Twitch without entering their credentials.

 ## Features